 All votes listed in this section refer to Illinois’ June 28 primary.

-White Oak Library District voters from Crest Hill, Lockport, and Romeoville failed to pass a tax increase that would expand the library’s operating hours and services.
+White Oak Library District voters from Crest Hill, Lockport, and Romeoville failed to pass a tax increase that would have expanded the library’s operating hours and services.
 The 0.19-mill increase was defeated 4,886–3,928.

-Village of Millstadt and Millstadt school district voters rejected a referendum that would annex unserved territory to the Millstadt Library District and provide funding for the construction of a new library.
+Village of Millstadt and Millstadt school district voters rejected a referendum that would have annexed unserved territory to the Millstadt Library District and provide funding for the construction of a new library.
 The measure failed 1,841–863.

 All votes listed in this section refer to Iowa’s September 13 special election.

 Residents in Slater failed to approve a $2.5 million general obligation bond to fund a new library and community center.
 While nearly 52% voted in approval, the measure required a 60% supermajority to pass.

 Story City voters approved two ballot measures affecting Bertha Bartlett Public Library: With more than 73% in favor, voters extended an existing capital improvements reserve levy for another 10 years, which would allow for a building expansion.
 With nearly 75% in favor, voters decided to expand the library board from five to seven members.

 In Beauregard Parish, voters were asked on April 30 to consider the continuation of a 7.85-mill levy over a period of 10 years for the maintenance and operation of public libraries.
 The measure passed 1,649–723.